 The Bad: The story was just average.
 It felt too formulaic.
 I’m interested just enough in the story to buy the next issue, but I’m hardly anxiously awaiting the next issue like I am with titles that I really enjoy.

-The Revolution thought that Kev Walker and Rich Magyar’s art was just horrendous.
+The Revolution thought that Kev Walker and Rick Magyar’s art was just horrendous.
 It reminded me of Keith Giffen’s art, and I can assure you that that is not a compliment.
 The art is just so sloppy and messy that it really detracts from the comic.

 If this comic didn’t have Nova and all the cool Captain Marvel/Adam Warlock cosmic characters in it then I wouldn’t even have bothered to get this issue.
 I definitely cannot recommend it to anyone unless you are a fan of these characters.